bastienbosser/raspberry_project/README.md

 #### Installing the agent on the host machines (.198, .203, .208, .214, .219)

-Create a file /usr/local/bin/haproxy-agent-check and insert the script below
+Create a file /usr/local/bin/haproxy-agent-check and insert the script below:

     #!/bin/bash
     LMAX=90